-Select your heroes from the top, add your troops, and then click the “Submit” button.
+Select your heroes from the top, add your troops and familiars, and then click the “Submit” button.
 When you click “Submit”, Lords Mobile will calculate all the boosts that you have active at that moment, and that will be calculated into your statistics.
 If you activate your battle gear afterward (or any other boost*), it will not help you, even if the Showdown hasn’t started yet.

 Only the Top Players in each guild will be able to actually compete.
 The rest of the players will be set as reserves.
 They will also earn prizes!

 *The only exception to this rule is the Overlord Assigned boosts.
 Those boosts only activate when the Showdown begins.

 There are four approaches to the formation technique.
 Each strategy will depend on how powerful you are and how organized your guild is.
 Because the differences in approaches are so vastly different I will explain each one separately.

 Make sure that you add the correct war familiars.
 Don’t send the stupid or lame ones!
 Please don’t make a fool out of yourself in front of your whole guild…

 The dumb formation technique is what most players and guilds do!
 They just send anything.
 Half of their troops are probably siege and the rest are all over the place.
 There is no strategy and it shows… It is no accident that no one wants to be in their guild…

 The Split Formation